simkys/ts-spa-template/README.md

 # ts-spa-template

-A template for creating single page application (SPA).
+A template for creating single page applications (SPA).

 Included is the following tech stack: